-The data over the next few weeks will provide even more insight into the impact that COVID-19 is having on the housing market in centers across Washington.
-Using one particular month’s metrics as the possible trend is not a good idea, as the story will likely change from one month to the next, as it already has since the start of spring.
+The data over the next few months will provide even more insight into the impact that COVID-19 is having on the housing market in centers across Washington.
+Using one particular month’s metrics as the possible trend is not a good idea, as the story will likely change from one month to the next, as it already has since the start of the year.

 There have been some changes in the market in response to the coronavirus.
-For instance, open houses have been temporarily put on hold until the pandemic dies down in the US.
+For instance, open houses were temporarily put on hold in many areas across the US.
 In an effort to uphold physical distancing practices and minimize the spread of the virus, many sellers are foregoing open houses and many buyers are choosing to visit homes virtually rather than in person.

 The coronavirus pandemic continues to change everyday, though there are finally some signs that we are reaching a peak and are flattening the curve.
 However, new infections and deaths continue to be reported everyday.
 And as such, precautions still need to be taken.
 Government officials continue to keep regulations in place to upkeep physical distancing practices, and the economy is only now starting to open up.